 Wool and synthetic blended carpets offer the best of both worlds, with the natural softness and insulative properties of wool blending with the superior stain resistance and enhanced durability of a synthetic nylon carpet.
 Blended carpets are a more affordable option than pure wool carpets, and are ideal for kids rooms.

-In a synthetic and natural fibre blend, triexta carpets such as the stunning Mountain Chalet collection provide all the benefits of a renewably sourced, natural biopolymer product along with the extreme durability of a synthetic fibre.
+In a synthetic and natural fibre blend, triexta carpets such as the stunning Hideaway Lodge collection provide all the benefits of a renewably sourced, natural biopolymer product along with the extreme durability of a synthetic fibre.

 What types of carpet are stain resistant?